henulx/S3PCAMTUFormer_main/README.md

-This is the source code of the paper"S3PCA-MTUFormer: Spectral–Spatial Multiscale Tokenization Unmixing Transformer Based on SuperPCA for Hyperspectral Image Classification".
+This is the source code of the paper"S3PCA-MTUFormer: SuperPCA with Spatial-Spectral Multiscale Tokenization and Unmixing Transformer for Hyperspectral Image Classification".
 Welcome to reproduce it and provide your feedback.
 All data can be download from:
 Link: https://pan.baidu.com/s/1OSK1eR_3OlUakDena3oFjA?pwd=1234
 Code: 1234